kubernetes-study-guide/Kubernetes-Study-Guide/11_deployments/README.md

 [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) are a special type of object referred to as 'controllers'.
 Controllers are objects that monitors+controls other objects.

-In the case of deployments, they control the state of other pod objects.
-Deployments are a bit like the equivalent of AWS EC2 Autoscaling Scaling Groups, Where instead of autoamatically scaling ec2 instances, in kubernetes you autoscale identical pods across one or more worker nodes.
+In the case of deployments, they control the state of Replicasets which is itself another type of controller object.
+Deployments are a bit like the equivalent of AWS EC2 Autoscaling Scaling Groups, Where instead of autoamatically scaling ec2 instances, it autoscales identical pods across one or more worker nodes.

 Deployments monitors the pods by continously performing pod healthchecks and ensures that the desired state (of number of healthy active pods) is maintained.
 That's why it's [kubernetes best practice](https://kubernetes.io/docs/concepts/configuration/overview/#naked-pods-vs-replicasets-deployments-and-jobs) to always create pods using a controller object, such as deployments.